A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

 This method does not come without limitations.
-First, PriorGuide requires access to the likelihood score, which can be expensive for high-dimensional simulators.
-Second, the quality of posterior adaptation depends on the expressivity of the pre-trained diffusion model; if the model poorly covers the support of the true prior---that is, if it fails to assign non-negligible probability mass to regions of parameter space where the true prior $p(\bftheta)$ has support---then the guided correction cannot fully recover the correct posterior.
-Finally, as with other diffusion approaches, stability carefully depends on discretization and hyperparameter choices.
+PriorGuide requires access to the likelihood score, which can be expensive in high dimensions, and posterior adaptation depends on the expressivity of the pre-trained diffusion model; if the model poorly covers the support of the true prior, then the guided correction cannot fully recover the correct posterior.
+Also, as with other diffusion approaches, stability carefully depends on discretization and hyperparameter choices.